 Visit the INFOhio homepage and click one of the grade buttons.
 The resources you see have been selected to meet the learning needs of students in that grade.

 Here are a few recommended resources to get you started:

 If your child is in preschool or early elementary school, explore World Book Early Learning.
-At the top of the World Book Early Learning homepage, you'll find buttons Games and Activities.
+At the top of the World Book Early Learning homepage, you'll find buttons for Games and Activities.
 The games include virtual tracing games while the activities include virtual and print coloring pages, dot-to-dot, mazes, and more.

 If your child is in elementary school, explore World Book Kids.
 The games and activities in the menu at the bottom of the World Book Kids homepage are safe and fun.

 Middle and high school students will enjoy exploring a wide variety of learning activities in the Hobbies & Crafts Reference Center.
 Begin by clicking the Kids' Crafts button on the landing page.

 For more ideas, visit our Summer Learning page.

 All Ohio PreK-12 students, including those participating in homeschooling, may use INFOhio digital resources.
 If your child is not an Ohio PreK-12 student in a public, private, charter, or home school, please visit your state's department of education to learn more about the resources available to you.

 INFOhio's resources are chosen by educators to support Ohio's Learning Standards and are licensed with state and federal funds.

 INFOhio contributes to the Libraries Connect Ohio partnership.
 This partnership includes INFOhio (representing school libraries), OPLIN (representing public libraries), OhioLINK (representing academic libraries), and the State Library of Ohio.
 Together, we are able to select and license a large collection of resources to support all Ohioans at all stages of life and learning.
 That's why you can find some of the same resources on the INFOhio website that you find on your public library's website or on a college library website.